Five-second rule: History

 The origins of the five-second rule are unclear.
 Food scientist Pawl Dawson and microbiologist Brian Sheldon have traced the origins to legends surrounding Genghis Khan in the 15th century.
-He is rumoured to have implemented the "Khan Rule" at his banquets.
+He is rumored to have implemented the "Khan Rule" at his banquets.
 "If food fell on the floor, it could stay there as long as Khan allowed," and the idea was that "food prepared for Khan was so special that it would be good for anyone to eat no matter what."

 The first known mention of the myth in modern print was in the 1995 novel Wanted: Rowing Coach as a "twenty-second rule".

 Research

 The five-second rule has received some scholarly attention.
 It has been studied as both a public health recommendation and a sociological effect.

 University of Illinois

 In 2003, Jillian Clarke, a high school student in an apprenticeship, investigated the rule.
 She found 56% of men and 70% of women surveyed were familiar with the five-second rule.
 She also determined that a variety of foods were significantly contaminated by even brief exposure to a tile inoculated with E. coli.
 On the other hand, Clarke found no significant evidence of contamination on public flooring.
 For this work, Clarke received the 2004 Ig Nobel Prize in public health.

 A more thorough study in 2007 using salmonella on wood, tiles, and nylon carpet found that the bacteria could thrive under dry conditions even after twenty-eight days.
 Tested on surfaces that had been contaminated with salmonella eight hours previously, the bacteria could still contaminate bread and baloney lunchmeat in under five seconds.
 But a minute-long contact increased contamination about tenfold (especially on tile and carpet surfaces).